-En español | More than 91,000* residents and staff of nursing homes and other long-term care facilities have died from COVID-19, representing 40* percent of all coronavirus fatalities in the U.S., according to Kaiser Family Foundation’s most recent analysis released on November 9.
-Yet federal policymakers have been slow to respond to this crisis, and no state has done a good enough job to stem the loss of life.
+More than 160,000 residents and staff of nursing homes and other long-term care facilities have died from COVID-19, representing about 40 percent of all coronavirus fatalities in the U.S. Yet federal policymakers have been slow to respond to this crisis, and no state has done a good enough job to stem the loss of life.
 AARP has called for the enactment of a 5-point plan to protect nursing home and long-term care facility residents — and save lives — at the federal and state levels:

 - Prioritize regular and ongoing testing and adequate personal protective equipment (PPE) for residents and staff — as well as inspectors and any visitors.

 - Improve transparency focused on daily, public reporting of cases and deaths in facilities; communication with families about discharges and transfers; and accountability for state and federal funding that goes to facilities.

 - Ensure access to in-person visitation following federal and state guidelines for safety, and require continued access to virtual visitation for all residents.